maghoff/bart/README.md

         name: &'a str,
     }

 Values to be interpolated in the template will be resolved from the given `struct`.
-In this case `{{name}}` would be resolved to the `name` of this struct.
+In this case `{{name}}` would be resolved to the `name` field of this struct.
 Fields to be interpolated must implement the `Display` trait.

     fn main() {
         print!("{}", &HelloWorld { name: "World" });